How to distribute a self-published book

 (It would be great if these large distribution companies would carry self-pubbed books, but they don't.
 There's not enough margin, stocks and supplies are a problem, and they'd end up dealing with hundreds or thousands of individual authors.
 The best you can hope for is a catalogue listing, where the distributor doesn't carry your stock but CAN supply your title on demand.
 When you're investigating self publishing it's important to find out how your chosen printer handles this.
 An ISBN and a catalog entry means your book is accessible from any bookstore.)

-You should also consider giving the manager a copy of your book for themselves.
+You should also consider giving the manager a free copy of your book.
 They might read it or pass it on to their staff, which can help to build support for your book.
 One fan in a bookstore is worth any number of posts to internet forums and mailing lists.

 Think about donating a copy to your local library.
 You won't earn anything, but you may gain new readers, and libraries will sometimes get local authors in to talk about their book.
 Each copy has a cost involved, but your books aren't being read if they're still in the packing cartons.